 So now what do you do?
 Well, first of all, look for a sunscreen without ingredients listed above.
 You can also check the EWG's database and enter the name of your sunscreen and see how it scores (the lower the score, the safer the ingredients).

 I have tried several brands of safer sunscreen over the years.
 I have liked some and disliked others.
 You have to find which ones work best for you.
-I have to say my current favorite is from Beautycounter.
-They are a company who is dedicated to bringing safer products to every household and fit right into Oh Lardy's philosophy of making smarter choices with the products we put on and in our bodies.
+I have to say my current favorite is from Young Living.
+It works great.
+Applies well and fits right into Oh Lardy's philosophy of making smarter choices with the products we put on and in our bodies.

 What sunscreen do you use?
 Are you going to switch to sunscreen with safer ingredients?
 Let me know in the comments!